 Cabinet picks must do more than Trump to avoid conflicts

-In this Nov.
-7, 2016, file photo, ExxonMobil CEO and chairman Rex W. Tillerson gives a speech at the annual Abu Dhabi International Petroleum Exhibition & Conference in Abu Dhabi, United Arab Emirates.
-President-elect Donald Trump and his pick for secretary of state, Tillerson, have much in common.
+President-elect Donald Trump and his pick for secretary of state, Rex Tillerson, have much in common.
+Both are wealthy, long-time business leaders with broad international interests.

 Add your comments below